wp-plugins/nerd-social-share-buttons/readme.txt

 = How do I show share counts? =

 This plugin isn't meant to do that.
-The essence of the whole thing is to keep it simplified?

 = How do I show the buttons in certain areas of my websites not available through the plugin settings... for example, above posts? =